buntec/neovim-scalavista/README.md

 Using [vim-plug](https://github.com/junegunn/vim-plug):

 ```
-Plug 'buntec/neovim-scalavista', { 'do': './install.sh' }
+Plug 'buntec/neovim-scalavista', { 'do': ':UpdateRemotePlugins' }
 ```

+If you haven't already done so, clone [scalavista-server](https://github.com/buntec/scalavista-server) and run the install script.

 ## Usage

-The install script symlinks the `scalavista` python3 script into `/usr/local/bin`.
-Execute it from the root of your project, ideally with a `scalavista.json` present.
+Start a scalavista-server instance by executing `scalavista` from the root of your project, ideally with a `scalavista.json` present.
-A scalavista server will be launched and Neovim will connect to it upon opening any Scala source file in a buffer.
+Neovim will connect to it upon opening any Scala source file in a buffer.

+If you want to work on multiple separate projects at the same time, you can use the `--port` option to run one server per project.

 For an optimal experience use the [sbt-scalavista](https://github.com/buntec/sbt-scalavista) plugin to generate a `scalavista.json` file for your project.
 This is a simple json file with the following fields: